Marysville, Ohio: Education

 Almost all of Marysville is part of the Marysville Exempted Village Schools District.
 A few parcels of land extend into Fairbanks Local School District.
 Marysville High School is the comprehensive high school of the former district.

 Besides the Marysville Exempted Village School district, there are other opportunities for education as well.
 The local church-affiliated St. John's Lutheran School and Trinity Lutheran School both have curricula for students up through the middle school level, and the LEADS Head Start program is a preschool and childhood development program which, in their own words, "serves income eligible families with children ages three and four, including children with special needs."

 The Columbus Japanese Language School, a weekend school for Japanese people, holds its classes at Creekview Intermediate School and did so since September 2021.
 The school office is in Worthington.

 Media

 The Marysville Journal-Tribune is the oldest newspaper establishment in the city, dating back to 1849.
 The Gaumer-Behrens family has owned the newspaper since 1904.
 Their electronic version has been awarded the "Best Website In The State Award" by the Associated Press.

 Infrastructure

 Transportation

-The Union County Airport is located in Marysville.
-It sports a 4220 ft runway for passenger and freight air service, and can accommodate private and/or executive aircraft.
+The Union County Airport is located 1 nmi southeast of Marysville's central business district.

 U.S. Route 33 is a four-lane controlled-access highway that runs through Marysville, connecting the city with major highways including Interstate 75 to the northwest, and the I-270 outerbelt to the southeast, which links with Interstates 70 and 71 in Columbus.
 Rt.
 33 is considered one of the major transportation arteries in Ohio.

 Marysville freight rail traffic is served by CSX.
 There is no passenger rail service.